mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 [Stats samples: 6, total: 25610 ms, mean: 4268.333333333333 ms, stddev: 106.38947316346669 ms]
 ```

-For what it is worth argument adapation overhead seems to be highly V8 specific.
+For what it is worth argument adaptation overhead seems to be highly V8 specific.
-When I benchmark my change against SpiderMonkey (which is now easy to install
+When I benchmark my change against SpiderMonkey,
-thanks to Mathias Bynens [jsvu](https://github.com/GoogleChromeLabs/jsvu) tool),
 I don't see any significant performance improvement from matching the arity:

 ```console